History of Suresnes: 15th and 16th centuries

 On October 14, 1590, clashes broke out in Suresnes.
 Jean de Poutrincourt, a Ligueur, had come to the village to supply wine to the army of the Sieur du Maine.
-Henri de Navarre (the future Henri IV) sent a large force to Suresnes, forcing Poutrincourt's soldiers to take refuge in the church, where fighting ensued and the church was burnt to the ground.
+Henri de Navarre (the future Henri IV) sent a large force to Suresnes, forcing Poutrincourt's soldiers to take refuge in the church, where fighting ensued, and the church was burnt to the ground.
 Suresnes, a small village able to house many people, was chosen after the conflict to host a peace conference.
 This took place between the end of April and the end of May 1593, under military guard and presided over by the Archbishop of Bourges.
 On May 8, Henri IV wrote to the Duke of Mayenne: "I have resolved to move away from Paris because of the Conference and to go to Senlis and Compiègne during the Conference, which is being held in the village of Surèsne.
 It prepares Henri's abjuration to Protestantism.
 For René Sordes, it was “the only event in history to bear the name” of Suresnes.
 The conference took place on a property between Rue de la Seine and Rue de Saint-Cloud, the site of the future Château de la Source, where the Coty factory was built in the early 20th century.
 In Paris, Rue de Surène may have been named in tribute to this event.

 Stained glass window in the Church of the Immaculate Heart of Mary depicting Henry IV abjuring Protestantism.

-A local legend has it that Henri IV owned property in Suresnes and liked to come here to rest, linking the memory of the king to love and wine; he is also said to have climbed Mont Valérien to meet a hermit, who predicted his tragic death.
+A local legend has it that Henri IV owned property in Suresnes and liked to come here to rest, linking the king's memory to love and wine; he is also said to have climbed Mont Valérien to meet a hermit who predicted his tragic death.
 These stories are unfounded but persist in the collective memory.
 As proof of this, in 1816, at the start of the Restoration, Place de la Croix was renamed Place Henri-IV, while the neighboring Quai was renamed Quai de Bourbon.
-A parallel legend has it that Gabrielle d'Estrées also lived in Suresnes, secretly meeting King Henri around the “old well of love,” although there is no documentary evidence of this.
+A parallel legend has it that Gabrielle d'Estrées also lived in Suresnes, secretly meeting King Henri around the "old well of love"; however, there is no documentary evidence of this.

 Plaque on the Avenue des Conférences-de-Suresnes, named in 1926 in homage to the negotiation conferences that contributed to the conclusion of peace between Catholics and Protestants.